RKMAMUN/Hotel_management_system/README.md

 3. https://github.com/RKMAMUN/Hotel_management_system/blob/main/11%20Points/7/Complain_controller_test.php

-The testComplainMethod method tests the complain method by making a GET request to the complain route and verifying that the correct view is returned.
+<p align="justify">The testComplainMethod method tests the complain method by making a GET request to the complain route and verifying that the correct view is returned.
 The testGetComplainMethod method tests the getcomplain method by creating 5 complain records, making a GET request to the getcomplain route, and verifying that the correct number of records is returned.
-The testResolveMethod method tests the resolve method by creating a complain record, making a PUT request to the resolve route with the id and budget parameters, and verifying that the correct values are updated in the database.
+The testResolveMethod method tests the resolve method by creating a complain record, making a PUT request to the resolve route with the id and budget parameters, and verifying that the correct values are updated in the database.</p>